brtholomy/hnsw/README.md

 ## Polylogarithmic scaling of NSW

-Yet despite all this, it turns out that the NSW graph isn't quite performant enough for modern computing.
+Yet despite all this, the NSW graph isn't quite performant enough for modern computing.
 Quoting from [the original HNSW][malkov_2016] paper by Malkov and Yashunin:

 > The average number of hops scales logarithmically, while the average degree of the nodes on the greedy path also scales logarithmically due to the facts that: 1) the greedy search tends to go through the same hubs as the network grows; 2) the average number of hub connections grows logarithmically with an increase of the network size.
 Thus we get an overall polylogarithmic dependence of the resulting complexity.